guinslym/ic_sp_ask_school_data_crunching/README.md

-# sp_school_data_crunching# SP Ask School Data Crunching
+# ic_sp_school_data_crunching# SP Ask School Data Crunching

+This is the Information Common of the python package : sp_school_data_crunching

+###
-A Python package for analyzing LibraryH3lp chat data for Scholars Portal Ask service.
+Which is a Python package for analyzing LibraryH3lp chat data for Scholars Portal Ask service.
 This package provides tools for visualizing and analyzing chat patterns, operator workload, and institutional interactions across Ontario universities.

 ## Features